ChloeCollierAllen/ChloeCollierAllen.github.io/research/pinyon-pj-dynamics.md

 Ongoing (2022–present)

 ## Broader Impacts
-This work informs understanding of pinyon pine community structure and supports conversations around Indigenous food sovereignty and land stewardship in the Great Basin.
+This work informs on how anthropogenic climate change is altering pinyon pine community structure within the Great Basin of Nevada.

 [← Back to Research]({{ '/research/' | relative_url }})